alekay-software/websocket-std/README.md

 The report will be generated at ``target/coverage/``, open ``index.html`` with a browser to see the results.

+---

-## Python websocket server to test
+## Python websocket server

-Code of a python3 websocket server to test the client
+Since the library doesn't have a way to create websocket servers, here you will find an echo server example in python to test the client.

 ### Requirements
 - pip install websockets==11.0.3